 The Suresnes site made and packaged perfumes and cosmetics and housed research laboratories and the company offices.
 Other Coty factories included glass-blowing works at Pantin and Les Lilas; a box and coffret factory at Neuilly-sur-Seine; and a metal and glass finishing plant at Île de Puteaux.
 Collectively these factories ensured that by the middle of the 1920s Coty had control over most aspects of the production and packaging of its products.

 Coty perfumes were exported from France very early on.
-He was quick to recognise the importance of the American market and, by 1905, his perfumes were being imported into the United States and, by 1910, Coty subsidiaries had been established in Moscow, London and New York.
+He was quick to recognise the importance of the American market and, by 1905, his perfumes were being imported into the United States .
+By 1910, Coty subsidiaries had been established in Moscow, London and New York.

 By 1912, retail businesses had been opened at 714 Fifth Avenue, New York; 20 Cheapside, London; and 33 Djamagoroff Passage, Moscow.

 Additional agencies were also founded in Buenos Aires, Rio de Janeiro, Madrid, St. Petersburg and Johannesburg.
 The Russian business, along with funds Coty had in Russian banks, would be confiscated by the Soviet government established during the 1917 Russian Revolution, making François Coty a lifelong enemy of communism.